Akash2707/cmpe202/lab9/README.md

 **Comparison between Java pattern implementation and Java Lambda Implementation:**

-Lambda function treats functions as a method argument without belonging to any class which leads to compact and managable code by reducing the number of classes.
+Lambda function treats function as a method argument without belonging to any class which leads to compact and managable code by reducing the number of classes,